• Skip to main content

 Photo Wikimedia Commons

-A hermaphrodite, in classical reference, is a female in appearance & swagger who possesses the “bits & pieces” of a male.
+A hermaphrodite, in classical reference, is a female in appearance and swagger who possesses the “bits and pieces” of a male.
 Ancient Mediterraneans celebrated and sculpted the hermaphrodite as if she/he were a unicorn today.
-This can be seen in the hoards of statues dedicated to this sexual being built during antiquity.
+This can be seen in the hoards of statues dedicated to this sexual being created during antiquity.

 This particular hermaphrodite is of perfect composition in terms of believability other than the obvious syntax differences.
 If you walk up from behind you’ll see what appears to be a beautifully soft woman of practically perfect proportions inviting you into bed with her.
 Then all of a sudden, surprise, there are some extra parts.